BelT26/1001-Souks/README.md

 ## Bugs
-Adjust basket call was not functioning.
-Issue with the JQuery selector.
+The adjust basket call was initially not functioning.
+I realised that there was an issue with the JQuery selector.
 Consulted Jquery documentation and realised that 'prev' in the JQuery selector referred to the next sibling.
 As I had added a div to adjust the layout of the links the form was no longer a sibling of the anchor elements.
 To correct this I went up one level by adding a .parent() selector before .prev().

 The order email confirmation issue mentioned in the testing section has not been resolved.

+The edit_maker view was returning a 'page not found' error when redirected to the city_detail view.
+I realised that this was because I was passing the city.id as an argument rather than the city name.

 At the moment the discounts for multibuy offers are only valid for items that do not have a colour selection or if the same colour is selected.
 This is not a problem at the moment as no items with a colour selection have multibuy discounts, however I will need to implement this functionality if the site owner does decide to apply discounts to items with different colours in the future.